wangziqi2013/wangziqi2013.github.io/_posts/2019-08-25-a-novel-register-renaing-technique-for-ooo-processors.markdown

 renamed by another instruction.
 Even better, if such instruction i can be identified as early as it is decoded, and if i produces a value itself, then the renaming for instruction i could be as simple as assigning R as a destination register to i, saving an extra allocation from the physical register file.

+This paper proposes extending the register file as follows.
+Each physical register is extended with two extra fields.
+The first is a single bit flag to indicate whether the value of the physical register has been read (note that we assume all instructions read from the register file at issue stage, rather than reading from the broadcasted value when the dependent instruction commits).
+It is cleared whenever the physical register is allocated from the free list, and set when an instruction reads it in the issue stage.